-Cycle 19 Eligibility Criteria
+Cycle 20 Eligibility Criteria

-Researchers from U.S. and Egyptian scientific institutes, universities, scientific societies, and governmental agencies are eligible to apply.
+For Collaborative Research Grants, researchers from U.S. and Egyptian scientific institutes, universities, scientific societies, and governmental agencies are eligible to apply.
 U.S. researchers from private sector companies are also eligible to apply.

 Egyptian PIs must have full-time affiliation at an eligible Egyptian institution.

 For the 2019 Announcement, support for competitively awarded research and development cooperation may take the form of:

 1. Junior Scientist Development Visit Grants: Short-term, research training visits for Egyptian researchers to U.S. institutions.

 • Up to a maximum of $30,000 USD